chenxiunt/LocalRelevant_Geo-Obfuscation/README.md

 # **Paper Title: Time-Efficient Locally Relevant Geo-Location Privacy Protection**

 ## **Description**
-This repository contains the source code related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**.
+This repository contains the source code related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**, in Proceedings of the 25th Privacy Enhancing Technologies Symposium (PETS), 2025.

 The file **`main.m`** implements the data perturbation algorithm **LR-Geo** proposed in the paper.
 This algorithm facilitates geo-obfuscation by focusing on locally relevant locations for each user, optimizing location privacy while maintaining computational efficiency through **linear programming (LP)**.
 It also incorporates the **Benders' decomposition technique** to efficiently solve large-scale LP problems, as discussed in the paper.